hgc2024/sport_edit_ai/README.md

 ## 💻 CLI Benchmark Suite (Robust Testing)
 For automated, overnight testing, use the included batch script.
 This runs the evaluation in "Headless Mode" and generates a `benchmark_results_report.md`.

+> **Graceful Shutdown**: You can press `Ctrl+C` at any time.
+The script will catch the interrupt, save all results processed so far, and generate the final report before exiting.

 ```bash
 # Run a large-scale SOTA benchmark (Recmmended for Overnight)